Livingston trial over killing at tourist center ends with guilty verdict

 LIVINGSTON — A Livingston Parish jury has convicted a Walker man in the 2023 shooting death of a Ponchatoula resident at a tourist center.

 Edward Louque, 70, faces a mandatory term of life in prison after being convicted Thursday of killing Barry Roussel, 67.
-According to The Advocate, prosecutors said the two men were friends who had had a falling out.
+Prosecutors said the two men were friends who had had a falling out.

 Prosecutor Scott Perrilloux said the jury deliberated about an hour before convicting Louque, who faces sentencing July 22.